Overview

 Request Body

-Provide the Channel number (integer 0–9999) that the Decoder should join:
+Provide the Channel number (integer 0–9999) the Decoder should join:

 {